-This slow cooker pulled pork is excellent if you do a lot of meal prepping because it lasts in the freezer great!
-When you are ready to serve, simply thaw and warm up in the oven or microwave.
+This slow cooker pulled pork is excellent if you do a lot of meal prepping because it lasts in the freezer.
+Great!
+When ready to serve, simply thaw and warm up in the oven or microwave.

 Yes, this recipe is easy to make ahead of time.
-Depending on when you are serving, you can store it in the fridge or freezer.
-You can serve out of large electric roasting pans if you are feeding a crowd.
+You can store it in the fridge or freezer, depending on when you serve it.
+You can serve out of large electric roasting pans if you feed a crowd.

 Yes, you can bake this pulled pork in the oven instead of using the slow cooker.
-A general rule of thumb for cooking pork shoulder in the oven is that you cook it for 45 minutes per pound of meat at 225 degrees F. Once it shreds easily then it is ready to eat.
-Make sure to keep it moist, so it doesn’t dry out.
-The real key is cooking it low and slow, so it doesn’t become tough.
+A general rule of thumb for cooking the pork shoulder in the oven is that you cook it for 45 minutes per pound of meat at 350 degrees F.

 - Grilled Steak With Basil Garlic Sauce